Arches National Park Utah, USA Travel Guide

 All meals must be carried in or eaten outside the park.

-Always pack out all trash, leaving no trace behind in the park.
+Always carry all your trash with you, leaving no trace behind in the park.

 Always pack plenty of water, especially for time spent inside Arches National Park.